dotta/sbt-test-forking-playground/README.md

 ### Parallel test execution with forking
 To go back executing test classes in parallel on a forked JVM one just needs setting `Test / testForkedParallel := true`.
 Doing so brings the overall test execution time back to 4 seconds.
 To configure the build with this setup comment `Test / parallelExecution := false` (or set it to `true`).

 A surprising behavior is that if `Test / parallelExecution := false` is configured, tests classes are no longer executed in parallel despite `Test / testForkedParallel` being enabled.

-To explain this behavior, I speculate that the `parallelExecution` setting has a *higher precedence* (it determines the overall execution mode of tests).
-When set to `false`, it effectively overrides the `testForkedParallel` setting, leading to sequential execution even when forking.
-When `Test / parallelExecution` is set to `false`, sbt schedules the test tasks sequentially, regardless of whether they are forked or not.
-Even if `Test / testForkedParallel` allows for multiple JVMs, they are not scheduled in parallel because sbt respects the sequential execution directive.
-This behavior can be observed by simply executing `test`  (i.e., no changes are needed in the build, as this is how the build is setup).
+One would need to look into the sbt internals to understand why it works this way.

 #### Test grouping
  Test grouping can also be combined with test forking to achieve concurrent test execution.
 The project's build contains an example.
 However, note that `concurrentRestrictions` by default contains `Limit forked-test-group to 1`, which is why `concurrentRestrictions := Seq(Tags.limit(Tags.ForkedTestGroup, 3))` would be needed to allow sbt creating three forked JVM (one for each test group).